10 useful things to know after you register an Estonian companyWhatsApp

-Starting an EU company in Estonia has never been easier.
-At Unicount, we’ve reduced it to a simple three minute task.
-While working with new e-resident company founders over the past two years, we’ve noticed the same questions come up a lot immediately after their Estonian company is registered.
+Starting an Estonian company online has never been easier.
+At Unicount, we’ve reduced it to a simple three-minute task.
+While working with Estonian company founders over the past two years, we’ve noticed the same questions come up a lot immediately after their Estonian company is registered.

 So we put together this list of ten of the most useful things to know.

-1. Estonian company’s registration certificate is available online for free
+1. Estonian company registration certificates are available online for free

-You can download your new company’s registration certificate and shareholder data in English straight away from the Estonian Business Register.
-These documents are often necessary when applying for a business account with financial institutions, merchant account providers or any other service.
+You can download your new company’s registration certificate and shareholder data in English straight away from the Estonian e-Business Register.
+These documents are often necessary when applying for a business account with financial institutions, merchant account providers, or any other service.
 Downloading certificates is free and takes just a minute or two.

 If you need certified documents, then the only way to certify a registration certificate or articles of association is by using an Estonian notary.
-Besides these two documents there are no other official incorporation certificates in Estonia.
+Besides these three document formats, there are no other official incorporation certificates in Estonia.
 You can contact notaries directly or use a service provider as an intermediary to help with this process.